How To Avoid Buying a Flood Damaged Car

 Turn the ignition key and do a bulb test.
 Make sure each bulb lights up.
 If any of the car’s systems have a problem, the lack of a warning bulb can hide it.

 Vehicles that have been flooded often have failures in their antilock braking and airbag systems.
 Checking that the light turns on and then off after the bulb test indicates that the system is on and has no active faults.
+Be mindful of all the tips for buying a flood damaged car to make an informed choice.

 Consult with dubizzle Cars